 Should you sell?

-- The costs of moving can be a lot (particularly with stamp duty).
+The moving costs can be a lot (particularly with stamp duty).
 So much so that it might even save you money to expand your existing home.

-- Have you considered how changing house prices might affect your decision to sell?
+Have you considered how changing house prices might affect your decision to sell?
 If prices are rising rapidly, you may not be able to afford a place much bigger than the one you are already in.
 Are you currently in negative equity?
 If so, can you afford to sell?
 If you’re selling as a result of a separation or divorce — as well as this Guide to Selling a House, see how we can help you move on.
-You might also be better off renting your home out rather than selling, depending on your circumstances.
+Depending on your circumstances, you might also be better off renting your home out rather than selling.

 Figure your finances out

 Notify your mortgage lender that you’re planning to sell your home.
 You need to know how big your outstanding mortgage is, and if you’ll be liable for any early redemption penalties.
 You can then calculate how much money you’d be left with after paying the mortgage off.

 Try and get different quotes from mortgage lenders to see how much they would be willing to offer you.
 In the early stages, figures will only be approximate – you won’t know how much you will sell your house for.
 You only get a precise figure for your mortgage once you have agreed a completion date and you have exchange contracts (see below)